mscion/Permissive-Kernel-N915T-EDGE/README.md

 security/selinux/Makefile

 Change

 EXTRA_CFLAGS += -DCONFIG_ALWAYS_ENFORCE=true

 to

 EXTRA_CFLAGS += -DCONFIG_ALWAYS_ENFORCE=false

 When you compile the kernel a zImage is created that you pack back into the kernel using the mkboot program.
-The gramehil
+The graemehill tutorial illustrates the major points.